 After Care Programs

 The 12-step program – This is a self-help group whereby individuals struggling with addiction meet regularly to discuss the physical, mental and spiritual struggles they face during their recovery process.
-Members share their experiences and get encouraged to stay sober by hearing the success stories of the others.
+Members share their experiences and everyone encourages one another to stay sober by hearing the success stories of the others.
 Going to these meetings helps you create a social network of individuals who share the same goals as you, helping you stay focused and committed to the recovery process.

 Reach Out Today